Kattis/problem-package-format/readme.md

 The latest version is not yet widely supported, but if you're building tools and systems you should definitely take a look at it.
-If you're craeting problems for official ICPC contests you should not assume more than the ICPC subset without talking to your technical staff.
+If you're creating problems for official ICPC contests you should not assume more than the ICPC subset without talking to your technical staff.

 Development happens in the GitHub repository: <https://github.com/Kattis/problem-package-format>.